As Cases of Cold and Flu Seeing Rise, Remember That Antibiotics Are Not Always the Answer

-Many infections are viral and can't be helped with antibiotics, but some infections like flu can be prevented
+Many infections are viral and can't be helped with antibiotics, but can be prevented

 No one likes cold and flu season.
 When it hits, it usually hits hard and brings those stuffy noses, coughs and general yuckiness.
 When we or someone we love feels bad, we want to help things get better as soon as possible.
 Many of us might use leftover antibiotics or rush to the doctor to get some.
 But this may be doing more harm than good.